2025 New Model 90% Pre-Assembled Recumbent ExerciseBike with Arm Exerciser >>

 Is a Stationary Bike Good for Stroke Victims?

-Yes, a stationary bike—especially a recumbent one—is highly beneficial for stroke recovery.
+Yes, a stationary bike—especially a recumbent bike—is highly beneficial for stroke recovery.
 Research published in the Journal of Physical Therapy Science (Kim et al., 2015) [2] found that cycling exercises significantly improve gait and balance in chronic stroke patients.
 Even before independent walking is possible, cycling can help re-engage the lower limbs and support brain-muscle recoordination.

 Why it’s effective for stroke rehab: